triole/arp-exporter/readme.md

 ## Vendors

 If enabled using `-e`, the arp-exporter also adds vendor information to the output.
-Vendor database taken from [maclookup.app](https://maclookup.app/downloads/json-database).
+The vendor database is embedded into the tool and was taken from [maclookup.app](https://maclookup.app/downloads/json-database).